nodemailer/wildduck/README.md

 Arguments

 - **username** is the username of the user to modify
-- **quota** (optional) is the maximum storage in bytes allowed for this user.
-If not set or zero then the default value is used
+- **quota** (optional) is the maximum storage in bytes allowed for this user
+- **recipients** (optional) is the maximum sending recipients per 24h allowed for this user.
+Assumes ZoneMTA with [zonemta-wildduck](https://github.com/wildduck-email/zonemta-wildduck) plugin

+> At least one limit value must be set

 **Example**

 ```
 curl -XPOST "http://localhost:8080/user/quota" -H 'content-type: application/json' -d '{
   "username": "testuser",
-  "quota": 1234567
+  "quota": 1234567,
+  "recipients": 500
 }'
 ```